 New Jersey has a very large casino industry, especially for the state’s size.
 Unfortunately, all of the gambling is limited to just one city.
 Atlantic City, New Jersey is home to nine casinos, and it is considered the Las Vegas of the East Coast.

-When the state was looking to legalize and launch New Jersey sports betting, it was determined that the casinos in operation would all be given a sports betting license.
+When the state was looking to legalize and launch New Jersey sports betting, it was determined that the casinos would given a sports betting license.
 These casinos would then be forced to partner with a sports betting operator before they could begin taking wagers.

-All of these landlocked locations were shut down for an extended period of time due to the COVID-19 pandemic, but things are back up and rolling once again.
-Some of these properties have opted to partner with multiple operators as each of them were given multiple sports betting skins.
+Retail locations were shut down for an extended period due to the COVID-19 pandemic, but things are back up and rolling once again.
+Some of these properties have opted to partner with multiple operators.

 The mobile New Jersey sports betting portion of the industry continues to dominate the numbers, but these are all popular locations in the state.
-Placing bets at a landlocked sports betting location is more like an experience as these are popular places to watch the games.
+Placing bets at a retail sports betting location is more like an experience as these are popular places to watch the games.

-Here is a list of the current landlocked sports betting locations that are up and running in Atlantic City, New Jersey.
+Here is a list of the current retail sports betting locations that are up and running in Atlantic City, New Jersey.
 There are also sportsbooks at the state’s two horseracing tracks.